Particle decay, Oberth effect and a relativistic rocket in the Schwarzschild background: Scenario B

 \section{Scenario B}

 Now, we can somewhat change the set of quantities which we assumed to be fixed.
-Namely, let us fix the velocity of particle~1 (fuel) $\vec{v}_{1}^{(0)}$ in the CM frame instead of the relative velocity~$\vec{u}$.
+Namely, let us fix the velocity of particle~1 (fuel) $\mathbf{v}_{1}^{(0)}$ in the CM frame instead of the relative velocity~$\mathbf{u}$.
 We also fix the mass $m_{1}$.
-Then, $m_{2}=m-m_{1}$.
 Hereafter, we call it \textquotedblleft scenario~B\textquotedblright .
-For the nonrelativistic case, the relation between scenarios A and B is quite direct.
-To relate them, one should express $\vec{v}_{2}^{(0)}$, $\vec{v}_{1}$ and $\vec{v}_{2}$ in terms of $\vec{v}_{1}^{(0)}$and $\vec{u}$.
-As this procedure is quit direct, we omit corresponding simple formulas.
-However, the situation becomes much more interesting, with relation between scenarios A and B being nontrivial.
-It is especially important that scenario B (in contrast to scenario A) admits simple exact algebraic solutions for all relevant quantities (see below).
+For the nonrelativistic case, the relation between scenarios~A and B is quite direct.
+To relate them, one should express $\mathbf{v}_{2}^{(0)}$, $\mathbf{v}_{1}$, $\mathbf{v}_{2}$ and $u$ in terms of $\mathbf{v}_{1}^{(0)}$ and and put $m_{2}=m_0-m_{1}$.
+As this procedure is quite direct, we omit corresponding simple formulas.
+However, for the relativistic case, the situation becomes much more interesting, with relation between scenarios~A and B being nontrivial.
+It is especially important that scenario~B (in contrast to scenario~A) admits simple exact algebraic solutions for all relevant quantities (see below).

 Hereafter, we omit the factor $c$ if this does not lead to confusion.
 Let us again consider the decay of particle~0.
 When new particles~1 and 2 move under some angles to the original trajectory, this leads to very cumbersome formulas in relations between the center of mass (CM) frame and the static one.
-To simplify matter, we assume that (i) decay of particle 0 occurs just in the turning point, (ii) new particles 1 and 2 fly out along the tangent direction to the same trajectory.
+To simplify matter, we assume that (i) decay of particle 0 occurs just in the turning point, (ii) new particles~1 and 2 fly out along the tangent direction to the same trajectory.
 To avoid confusion because of using superscript ``0'', hereafter we denote components of the velocity in the CM frame $\tilde{v}_{1}$, $\tilde{v}_{2}$.

 Then, the standard relativistic formulas of additions of velocities give us

 By definition, the momentum in the CM frame vanishes, the total energy is equal to the energy in the CM frame $m_{0}$, so we have two equations